Nash Ambassador

-The Nash Ambassador is a large luxury automobile produced by Nash Motors from 1927 until 1957.
-It was a top trim level for the first five years, then from 1932 on a standalone model.
-Ambassadors were lavishly equipped and beautifully constructed, earning them the nickname "the Kenosha Duesenberg".
+The Nash Ambassador is a full-size automobile produced by Nash Motors from 1927 until 1957.
+It was a top trim level for the first five years, then became a standalone luxury model from 1932 onwards.
+These Ambassadors included high levels of design, equipment, and construction, earning them the nickname "the Kenosha Duesenberg".

-Between 1929 and 1934, Nash produced a line of seven-passenger saloons and limousines; the Ambassador series was the automaker's "flagship" car.
-This distinction remained following the Nash-Hudson merger in 1954 that formed the American Motors Corporation (AMC).
+Between 1929 and 1934, Nash also produced a line of seven-passenger sedans and limousines.
+The Ambassador series was the Nash's "flagship" car.
+This positioning remained following the merger of Nash with Hudson Motor Car Company in 1954 that formed the American Motors Corporation (AMC).

-The ongoing use of the Ambassador model name by Nash, and then its successor AMC through the 1974 model year, made it "one of the longest-lived automobile nameplates in automotive history" as of the late 1970s.
+The ongoing use of the Ambassador model name by Nash, and then its successor AMC versions built through the 1974 model year, made it "one of the longest-lived automobile nameplates in automotive history" as of the late 1970s.